YufeiZhang2/AIP-A3/README.md

 # Advanced Internet Programming 2018_Assignmemt 3_The Golden Time Cinema Project

 This is a repository that provides the deliverable for assignment 3 for our group Web Three(two nerds now becuase one teammate dropped the subject).

 ## Principles of code style

     Code style:

     • Write meaningful variable names;

     • Write meaningful comments;

     • Make consistent indentation and space for the code;

     • Write consistent naming convention, meaning we use pascal case for naming property, methods and class names and camel case for variables and methods' parameters;

-	• Propoerly use nested loops and do not wirte long nested loops;
+    • Properly use nested loops and do not wirte long nested loops;

-	• Do not repete the same logic to avoid duplicated code.
+    • Do not repeat the same logic to avoid duplicated code.
 Follow KISS priciple: keep it simple and stupid;

     • Refactor the code after it works and try to make it clean to realise the same fucntion so that the code is more readable;

     • Do not write long methods, one method for one purpose;

     • Write good unit testing and it covers all the core functions;

     Design:

     • Design a clear structure for the project,

     • Seperate layers at least for business, data and presentation with three or more layers but less than five;

     • Consider the resusability of code;

     • Make good database design with necessary attributes and data type.
 Eliminate redundant data.

     • Set up proper authentication and athorisation for the security of the project, which inceases its reliability;

-	• Consider modularity by dividing modules that serve different purposes to deal with the grow of the poeject.
+    • Consider modularity by dividing modules that serve different purposes to deal with the grow of the project.

 ## Use guide